Pinerealm/Data-Analysis-Project/README.md

 * Viewing the header rows of the `csv files` prior concatenation.
 * Viewing summaries for non-numerical data using the `.describe()` method.
-* Preliminary attempts at answering important questions.
+* Preliminary attempts at answering other important questions.

-# Executive Summary.

-To-Do - Include your Executive Summary document in your repository.